jacqueline-witwicki/UNGA_Voting_Coincidences_Over_Time/README.md

 1. text_parser.py ->
 Reads a copied vote count from the UN digital library and returns a list of Y,N,A, and Xs.
 This list can then be copied into a spreadsheet.

-⋅⋅⋅Once this has been done for all relevant resolutions, filling the spreadsheet.
-The spreadsheet can be copied into its own txt file and run through VOTE_CNTR.py⋅⋅
+   Once this has been done for all relevant resolutions, filling the spreadsheet.
+The spreadsheet can be copied into its own txt file and run through VOTE_CNTR.py

 ⋅⋅⋅I am currently writing a web scraper that will do this by year, not resolution. ⋅⋅